 Federal Communications Commission (FCC) part 15 rules specify the limits on fundamental power and harmonics that can be transmitted.
-Power is calculated on the worst case average power transmitted in a 100ms window.
+Power is calculated on the worst case average power transmitted in a 100 ms window.
 It is therefore advantageous to minimize the duty cycle of the transmitted word.
 This can be achieved by minimizing the duty cycle of the individual bits and by blanking out consecutive words.
 Blank Alternate Code Word (BACW) is used for reducing the average power of a transmission (Figure 5-1).
-This is a selectable feature that is determined in conjunction with the baudrate selection bits BSL0 and BSL1.
+This is a selectable feature that is determined in conjunction with the baud rate selection bit BSL0.
 Using the BACW allows the user to transmit a higher amplitude transmission if the transmission length is shorter.
-The FCC puts constraints on the average power that can be transmitted by a device, and BACW effectively prevents continuous transmission by only allowing the transmission of every second or every fourth code word.
+The FCC puts constraints on the average power that can be transmitted by a device, and BACW effectively prevents continuous transmission by only allowing the transmission of every second word.
 This reduces the average power transmitted and hence, assists in FCC approval of a transmitter device.

-5.3 Envelope Encryption Option
+5.3 Seed Transmission